 Since the law does not require that the floating vessel resembles a boat, almost all of the casinos in Mississippi are built on barges.
 This gives them the appearance of a land-based building, rather than a riverboat.

 Due to the destruction caused by Hurricane Katrina in August 2005, the state legislature allowed Mississippi casinos in the gulf coast to be rebuilt on land within 800-feet of the shoreline and some casinos in Mississippi have been rebuilt in that manner.

-Gambling Laws in Mississippi
+Gambling in Mississippi Today

 Try an online casino for FREE.
 We have over 15 No Deposit Bonus Codes.
 No credit card needed, just sign up and start playing!